What is the most efficient way to pack clothes?

-Use a large drawstring garbage bag to tuck clothes inside while holding the hangers and tighten the cords around the hanger hooks.
-Another option is to cut a small hole in the bottom of the bag up, pass the hanger hooks through the hole, and then secure the hanger hooks with an elastic band or string.
-You can compress everything you can into the cubes and then close the zipper to seal them.
-Here are some useful packing techniques to ease the burden of filling the suitcase efficiently and keeping clothes in perfect condition during the trip.
+Simply tuck the clothes inside while holding the hangers and tighten the cords around the hanger hooks.
+You can also cut a small hole in the bottom of the bag, pass the hanger hooks through it, and secure them with an elastic band or string.
+Packing cubes and compression bags are also popular tools for organizing and compressing your clothes.
+Put everything you can into the cubes and then close the zipper to seal them.
+This will help you save space and keep your items organized.
+When it comes to shoes, they are often the most difficult item to pack because they are bulky and have a strange shape.

 Polly Amescua